Come to Papa - Latest Episode

 Personally chosen by Jerry Seinfeld, Tom hosted the NBC series, The Marriage Ref, which ran for two seasons.
 Tom had a recurring role opposite Julia Louis-Dreyfus on the CBS series, The New Adventures of Old Christine, and starred in his own NBC series, Come to Papa.

-When not touring the country, Tom lives in New York and Los Angeles with his wife and family.
+When not touring the country, Tom lives in Los Angeles with his wife and family.